How fit do I need to be?

 What kind of bikes do you hire?

-We have a fleet of Dawes 21 gear hybrid touring bicycles for ladies and gents.
-We also have a number of Escape Hybrid 2 electric bikes for ladies and gents.
+We have a fleet of Giant 21 gear hybrid touring bicycles for ladies and gents.
+We also have a number of Giant Quick E electric bikes.
 All cycles have a pannier, pump, anti-puncture tyres, lock, map holder and helmet.
-You will need to bring your own water bottle as we are unable to supply these for hygiene reasons.

 How do I get there?

-By air: Flights to Newquay Airport from a range of destinations.
+By air: flights to Newquay Airport from a range of destinations (transfers from Newquay airport are not included in the Penwith or West Cornwall Tour)

-By rail: we can arrange transfers from Bodmin Parkway Station for the Cornish and North Cornwall tours, and from Penzance Station for the West Cornwall and Penwith tours.
+By rail: we can arrange transfers from Bodmin Parkway Station for tours starting in Wadebridge, and from Penzance Station for the tours starting in St Just or Porthleven.

 How many people will there be on each tour?